FaazAbidi/gharpay/README.md

 ## What we learned
 Building this app was a surreal experience for all of us.
 We tackled problems
 ## What's next for GharPay
-We look forward to potential investors to look at our product!
+We look forward to potential investors to look at our product!!